gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 **Commonly-used data structures and algorithms**

-[LeetCode](https://leetcode.com/) is one of the most fabulous websites for testing your problem-solving abilities in "CS manners" (concretely, choosing proper data structures, and implementing algorithms to satisfy specific requirements).
+[LeetCode](https://leetcode.com/) is one of the most fabulous websites for testing your problem-solving abilities in "CS manners" (concretely, algorithm implementations based on proper usage of data structures).
 The time limitations of LeetCode's problems are super strict.
 Brute-force can be used to pass a limited number of them.
 To make things more challenging, all LeetCode problems have limitations on memory usage.

 To help tackle these problems, I would like to provide some learning and preparation suggestions.
 They may work for both coding contests and job interviews.